 Hills increase your heart rate, at which point your body switches from fat to carbs for fuel.
 Ingesting some carbs prior to hitting steep or hilly portions of a longer training run can be beneficial.

 This could mean taking a shot blok 5 minutes before you start hitting hills or after you’ve warmed up and are ready to take on a hill workout.

-Downhill running is a whole different beast, which is why I’ve written a separate post about it!
+Downhill runs are a whole different beast, which is why I’ve written a separate post about it!
 You need to change your form to save your knees and learn how to take advantage of the flow for race day PR’s.

-Great now you understand hill running benefits and tips to make you a better hill runner.
-Now we want to explore how often to include hill workouts and some examples.
+Now you understand uphill running benefits and tips to make you a better hill runner.
+Let’s explore how often to include hill workouts and some examples.

 - Find a steep hill near you for repeats.
 Nothing close?
 We used bridges in Miami and sometimes the ramps inside an empty parking garage when running in a group.

 - Find rolling routes for longer runs.
 It might be worth a little drive to help you get the variety.

 - Embrace the treadmill for long steady inclines, if you don’t have one near you.